sergyDwhiz/QR-Code-Generator/README.md

 # QR-Code-Generator.
-This is a QR Code Generator project built with Node.js and Express.
-It provides a simple API for generating QR codes based on user input.
+Provides a simple API for generating QR codes based on user input.

 # Dependencies
 The project relies on the following dependencies: